chiizujin/edsa/README.md

 ### Latest updates

+**2025-09-14**
+- rEGGulator update: Added input/output ports and fixed focus stealing.

 **2025-09-13**
-New agent (sort of): Selective Force Field II.
+- New agent (sort of): Selective Force Field II.
 This is an improved version of the original Selective Force Field with new sprites and additional features.

 **2025-09-10**
 - Updated C3-in-DS Grendel Jungle.
 See the *readme.txt* file for details.

-**2025-09-05**
-- Updated the rEGGulator to no longer use `urge`.
-- Released updated Interporter (by Mugendai) to fix teleport sound cutoff.

 ([Previous updates](https://github.com/chiizujin/edsa/blob/main/previous_updates.md))